FormidableLabs/smol-range/README.md

 ## Non-integer values

 Non-integer values are fair game for start, end, and step values!
 E.g., there's nothing stopping you from doing something like `range(1.2, 7.4, 1.7)`.
-However, the `range` function generates values via this basic formula:
+However, the `range` function generates values $y$ via this basic formula:

 $$y = \text{start} + \text{step} \cdot n$$

-where $n$ varies from a starting value of 0 to an ending value $N$ where:
+where $n$ varies from a starting value of $0$ to an ending value $N$ where:

 $$\text{start} + \text{step} \cdot N \lt \text{end}$$